jlegatheaux/RC2020-assignments/assignment-5/README.md

 We also give you a function to compute the metric of a link as well as the two classes already referred above.

 Again, note that you should not modify any of the provided files apart from `DVControl.java`.
-All the methods in that file are extensivly documented.
+All the methods in that file (initialise and upcalls) are extensivly documented.
 You should follow the directions in these comments.

 ## Configuration files provided and running tests

+**Preliminary important note:** before compiling and testing your solution, you must upgrade your CNSS version.
+See the annex to see one way, among several of the possible ones, of doing it.

 As you already know, each time you run CNSS it reads a configuration file that describes the particular network topology it should simulate, and any actions to take during that simulation (and when to take them), such as “take this link down after 15000 milliseconds,” “print out the routing table of this router after 32000 milliseconds,” etc.

 We have prepared 8 of these configuration files, each with the purpose of testing different stages of your development.
 These files are named `config5.1.txt`, `config5.2.txt`, ... `config5.8.txt`.
 The purpose of each one will be explained below when we will refer to each of the these stages.

-We also provide, for each configuration file, a file named `results5.1.txt`, `results5.2.txt` etc. These files contain the output of running a simulation using a `DVControl.java` class performing correctly the stage defined by the flags initialised in the corresponding configuration file.
+We also provide in directory `results`, for each configuration file, a file named `results5.1.txt`, `results5.2.txt` etc. These files contain the output of running a simulation using a `DVControl.java` class performing correctly the stage defined by the flags initialised in the corresponding configuration file.

 As you already know, to run a CNSS simulation in the command line, you may use the following command: